 24/5/2018 0 Comments

 Welcome to interview 3 in the software buying series on the Purposeful Products Blog.
-In the last post, I interviewed a representative from Flippa about how to buy an existing software application as a way of starting a tech business.

 We began the series with an overview of the common mistakes that business owners make when buying software to use in their own businesses, and what techpreneurs can do to make this process easier for customers.

 In this post, we’ll be looking at buying software as a ready-made business opportunity.

 You may have heard about people buying businesses and getting ripped off, or otherwise short-changed.
 There can be a lot of anxiety around making a wise decision and not having the “wool pulled over one’s eyes” when handing over hundreds, or even thousands when buying an existing business.